Edited By : Renée Deveney

 • Supplements

 Supplements are not regulated the same way drugs are.
-The FDA classifies and regulates them as food.
-Manufacturing companies are responsible for ensuring safety standards and correct labels for their dietary supplement products.
+The FDA doesn’t approve or regulate dietary supplements for safety or effectiveness.
+Manufacturers are responsible for ensuring safety standards and correct labels for their dietary supplement products.

 Myth: Products with talc are all tested for asbestos and deemed safe.

-Fact: The FDA has little oversight over the cosmetic talc industry and doesn’t require manufacturers to test for asbestos.
-Companies police themselves and test products to ensure consumer safety.
+Fact: The FDA currently has limited oversight over the cosmetic talc industry and doesn’t require manufacturers to test for asbestos.
+Companies largely police themselves and test products to ensure consumer safety.
 However, the testing processes have inherent issues.

 Despite long-recognized shortcomings in accuracy, polarized light microscopy tests remain the standard.
-Labs with expertise testing for asbestos perform electron microscopy for higher quality testing.
+For higher-quality testing, labs with expertise in asbestos testing perform electron microscopy, but this method is highly complex and labor-intensive.

 Please seek the advice of a qualified professional before making decisions about your health or finances.